-Did you know that bluebirds are one of the best bird friends a gardener can ask for?
-She (err, I mean he) and his little family can keep my garden seriously pest free.
-Until I found him, I didn’t realize I had bluebirds and given their status as a ‘declining species’ (but coming back) I am desperate to get him back and help him to thrive.
+Until we found him, I didn’t realize we had bluebirds and given their status as a ‘declining species’ (but apparently coming back) I am desperate to get him back and help him to thrive.

 Do you have bluebirds where you live?

 I’ve noticed something about blue colored birds.
 They really like to eat off my blueberry bush.
 In fact when I chase birds off my berries….it is almost exclusively a flutter of blue wings.
-Concidence?
-Or some sort of wild kingdom Veruca Salt sort of story.
+Coincidence? (probably) Or some sort of wild kingdom Veruca Salt sort of story.
 Hmmm…

-When these things happen, I figure it is summer’s way of teaching.
-While wait to hear about how Betsy is progressing, and hoping that we will get to release him back into our garden soon, we’ve got our eye on all things bluebirds.
+While we wait to hear about how Betsy is progressing, and hoping that we will get to release him back into our garden soon, we’ve got our eye on all things bluebirds.
 I thought you might enjoy some of our inspiration too.

 Top – Our Besty – by rochelle greayer on instagram.